zw459123678/xiaozhi-esp32-server/README_en.md

 ### 1.Install Prerequisites

-This project uses `conda` to manage the dependent environment, and after installation, it starts executing the following commands.
+This project uses 'conda' to manage dependencies, and after installation, start executing the following commands:

 ```
 conda remove -n xiaozhi-esp32-server --all -y